Projeto-Pindorama/copacabana/README.md

 Copacabana tabula at the Silicon Tabula: http://silicon.pindorama.dob.jp/copacabana

+## Chip in!

-If you are willing to contribute in documenting the distribution, the documentation is open at our git repository, inside the `contents/` directory: http://github.com/Projeto-Pindorama/Silicon-Tabula
+If you are willing to contribute in documenting the distribution, the documentation is open at our git repository, inside the ``docs/`` directory: http://github.com/Projeto-Pindorama/Silicon-Tabula

-Any other contributions are entirely accepted, for more information read the "Chip in" session at Copacabana's website.
+Any other contributions are entirely accepted, for more information read the "Chip in!" session at [Copacabana's website](http://copacabana.pindorama.dob.jp).

-### Other Pindorama projects intrinsically related to the distribution that you may want to contribute
+### Other Pindorama projects intrinsically related to the distribution that you may want to chip in

 - [The Motoko Package Manager](https://github.com/Projeto-Pindorama/motoko) (**W.I.P**);
 - [Mitzune](https://github.com/Projeto-Pindorama/mitzune);